DamonOehlman/typed-github-demo/README.md

 ## Questions

+Given this is a personal experiment with [https://flowtype.org/](flow) (my experience goes much deeper with [Closure Compiler](https://developers.google.com/closure/compiler/)) there definitely things that can be improved.

-If you have any questions / improvements, feel free to drop and issue or submit a PR.
+So... if you have any questions / improvements, feel free to drop and issue or submit a PR.

 ## License